ofrades/web/_posts/editor.md

 difficult to explain, you see something and you feel you can live without it.
-The first time I saw a professor of mine moving through some folders in the terminal and opening a file, edit it, jump out of the file and start going back and forward again through the folders I was poisened.
+The first time I saw a professor of mine moving through some folders in the terminal and opening a file, edit it, jump out of the file and start going back and forward again through the folders I was poisoned.
 There was no turning back.

 ### Vim